daviebadger/cheatsheets/README.md

 # Davie's Technical Cheatsheets

-My personal technical cheatsheets of software I have been using for a long time:
+My technical cheatsheets of tools I have been using:

 * [reStructuredText](restructuredtext/restructuredtext.rst)